-In this paper, we have presented a novel VR framework that is entirely based on realtime ray tracing, and that particularly targets a very high level of realism.
-The presented framework offers direct ray tracing of freeform surfaces, highquality rendering of car paint and glass materials, smooth shadows from high-dynamic range environment maps, and support for measured materials using BTFs.
+In this paper, we have described a novel VR framework that is entirely based on real-time ray tracing, and that particularly targets a very high level of visual realism.
+The presented system offers direct ray tracing of freeform surfaces, high-quality rendering of car paint and glass materials, smooth shadows from high dynamic range environment maps, and support for measured materials using bidirectional texture functions.

-7.1.
-Comparison to Existing VR Solutions
+7.1 Comparison to Existing VR Solutions

-In comparison to existing rasterization-based VR solutions, the proposed system offers a number of advantages.
-Directly ray tracing a freeform model allows for significantly improved geometric accuracy of up to 1.2 million smooth Bézier subpatches.
-Apart from this pure geometric complexity, directly ray tracing the trimmed Bézier patches removes the need for generating a complex triangulation of the model, which significantly simplifies the VR workflow.
+In comparison to existing rasterization-based VR solutions, the proposed methods offer a number of advantages.
+Directly ray tracing a freeform model allows for significantly improved geometric accuracy of millions smooth Bézier sub-patches.
+Apart from this pure geometric complexity, directly ray tracing trimmed Bézier patches removes the need for generating a complex triangulation of the model, which significantly simplifies the VR workflow.

-Using ray traced shaders for e.g. glass and car paint delivers accurate and reliable images, and for the first time allows for predictive rendering even during interactive design reviews.
+Using ray traced surface shaders for glass and car paint delivers accurate and reliable images, and for the first time allows for predictive rendering even during interactive design reviews.
 Similarly, smooth environmental illumination greatly exceeds the realism previously available in VR applications.

-All of these features have previously been possible only during offline rendering and are usually not available in practical VR systems at all.
-Though some of these features are already being worked on also for rasterization hardware (e.g. [MMK03, GBK04]), but few of such research results are actually used in industry.
+All of these features have so far only been possible during offline rendering, and are usually not available in industrial VR systems at all.
+Some of these features are already being worked on also for rasterization hardware (see e.g. [16, 12]), but few of such research results are actually used in industry.
 Finally, we believe our system to be the only one to support all of these effects at the same time and in a fully integrated way.

-7.2.
-Shortcomings and Limitations
+7.2 Shortcomings and Limitations